-The Authority has two gully wagon which operate across the borough carrying out gully maintenance and dealing with reported flooding problems on the highway.
+The Authority has two gully wagons, one 18 tonne and the other 26 tonnes, which operate across the borough carrying out gully maintenance and dealing with reported flooding problems on the highway.
 The Authority operates its gully services with the support of an ICT system called Gully Smart.
 This provides real time data on the level of silt in gullies and allows them to be cleaned on a 'need' basis.